 When it comes to user metrics, one size doesn’t always fit all.

 In this post, we will cover some of the most fundamental things you need to know about your users to make sure you have the all the data at hand to optimise your mobile marketing strategy.
-But it’s important to keep in mind that different business models have different requirements, and you should always consider what the end goal is for you and your users when deciding which metrics are the most essential to track for you.
+But it’s important to keep in mind that different business models have different requirements."You should always consider what the end goal is for you and your users when deciding which metrics are the most essential to track for you."